 express_code_structure is a template project for a well-organized express.js application.
 Created in support of one of my most popular stackoverflow answers.

-Plus Party is a little app (React) I wrote to help with quick and informal numeric subtotals when tax season comes around and because I couldn't find an existing calculator app that worked this way.
+Plus Party is a little app I wrote to help with quick and informal numeric subtotals when tax season comes around and because I couldn't find an existing calculator app that worked this way.
+It has been implemented thus far in AngularJS then ReactJS then Elm.

 Flick Date Fixer